 It’s always a good idea to check out the library.
 You may opt to take the freshman scheduled tour, which is fine, but if you are visiting the campus by yourself or with friends, ask to peruse the stacks.
 Do they have good reference materials?
 A computer lab?
 Study spaces?
 What are the library hours during mid-terms and finals?
 Some campuses opt to allow students to use the library twenty-four hours during mid-terms and finals, while others simply extend the hours if possible.
 Either way, find out.

 Student Resource Centers

 No, seriously, what’s the food like?
 On some rural and remote campuses, the cafeteria may be your only option, unless you intend to drive to any nearby towns or cities.
 Does the campus offer a cafeteria food plan?
 If so, ask about it and see which food options may be more cost-effective.
 Sometimes a food plan may cover your student rec center food court as well.
 Just because someone brags about living off delivery pizza doesn’t mean this is a good idea, and it certainly may not be your best option.
-See what’s available and try it out.
+That’s why the cafeteria also belongs on your college visit checklist.

 Greek Life and Other Organizations

 Not everyone is interested in Greek life (fraternities and sororities), but for those who still want to join an organization, there are plenty of resources and clubs available.
 You just need to ask.
 Remember, though you really are there to learn, and any fun or civic activities should be secondary to your academics.
 This is especially true when pledging or joining a fraternal organization.
 Many Greek organizations have strict guidelines pertaining to member GPA, so make sure you really can handle this type of responsibility before pledging and signing on.